Voice Notification Profile (VNP) Configuration and Registration

 Network is Unreachable: Datagram Send Failed

 One of the most common errors in the Ignition Diagnostic logs, Network Unreachable: Datagram Send Failed, is a result of a misconfigured Local Bind address.
-The Local Bind address determines the network interface used for establishing communication between Ignition and your SIP server.
+The Local Bind address determines the network interface used for establishing communication between Ignition and your VoIP server.
 In order for a network interface to exist between the Ignition and your VoIP server, your overall network infrastructure must be configured to have an open UDP route between the VoIP server and at least one Network Interface Card (NIC) built into the Ignition server’s host machine.

 Dealing with Multiple NIC Addresses